Efficient Manifold and Subspace Approximations with Spherelets: Introduction

-We formalize these gains through providing theory bounding the covering number, showing that dramatic improvement are possible for manifolds having sufficiently large curvature but not too many subregions having locations with large change in normal curvature.
-We also prove the consistency of empirical SPCA and provide an upper bound on estimation error of SPCA.
+We provide strong theory support for spherelets.
+First, as a local result, for data generated from a sphere with measurement error, we show the rate of convergence of SPCA to the true sphere in Hausdorff distance as $n$ increases.
+As a global result, we provide the convergence rate for spherelets manifold estimates.
+We additionally show a mathematical result bounding covering numbers for local spherical versus linear approximations, showing that dramatic improvements are possible for manifolds having sufficiently large curvature but not too many subregions having large changes in normal curvature.
 The sign of the Gaussian curvature has no impact on approximation performance.
-In fact, spherelets works well for a broad class of Riemannian manifolds, regardless of whether the Gaussian curvature is positive or negative, or even varying in sign with location.
+In fact, spherelets work well for a broad class of Riemannian manifolds, regardless of whether the Gaussian curvature is positive or negative, or even varying in sign with location.
+We assume $d$ and $D$ are fixed throughout this paper, and all asymptotic theory is focused on increasing sample size $n$.

 Our simulation results show significant reductions in the number of components needed to provide an approximation within a given error tolerance.
-Comparing to local PCA, our {\em spherelets} approach has much lower mean square error using dramatically fewer components.
+SPCA has lower MSE than PCA and better preserves clusters.
+Comparing to local PCA, spherelet manifold estimates have much lower mean square error.
 Substantial practical gains are shown in multiple examples.

-Manifold approximation is not the only application of spherelets.
-We apply spherelets to denoise data on manifolds.
-There are several competitors designed for denoising including Gaussian Blurring Mean Shift (GBMS) (\cite{GBMS2005}, \cite{GBMS2006}, \cite{GBMS2008}, \cite{HeinAAAI}, \cite{HeinNIPS}), Manifold Blurring Mean Shift (MBMS) (\cite{MBMS2010}, \cite{MBMS2011}), and its special case Local Tangent Projection (LTP).
-Spherelets outperforms these methods in terms of denoising performance in our experiments.

-Visualization algorithms project data to a lower dimensional space, while preserving geometric structures hidden in the original data set.
-Popular algorithms include Isomap, Diffusion Map, and t-distributed Stochastic Neighborhood Embedding (tSNE) \citep{tSNE2008}.
-We show that all these algorithms can be modified easily to produce spherical versions, potentially improving performance.

 The paper is organized as follows.
-In section 2, we prove our main theorem on the covering numbers of hyperplanes and spherelets.
-In section 3, we develop an algorithm for estimating an optimal approximating sphere, and propose spherical principal component analysis (SPCA).
-We prove upper bounds on approximation errors along with some convergence properties of empirical SPCA.
-In section 4, we propose a simple approximation algorithm along with some numerical experiments.
-We also consider manifold denoising and data visualization, providing algorithms and numerical results.
+In section 2, we propose spherical principal component analysis (SPCA) and provide convergence rate theory.
+In section 3, we focus on manifold approximation, prove the convergence rate of spherelets and provide a covering number theorem as additional support.
+In section 4, we consider simulated and real data applications for both manifold estimation and data visualization.
 In section 5, we discuss some open problems and future work.
-Proofs related to the main theorem and SPCA solution are in the Appendix, while proofs of SPCA variance and bias are in the supplementary file.
+Proofs justifying the SPCA estimator are in the Appendix, while other proofs are in the Supplementary Materials.